-The Aseel chicken breed (Asil chicken) is a martial-breed bird quite devoted to fighting.
-Like warriors, these chickens are majestic and loyal to their king or queen.
+The Aseel chicken breed (Asil chicken) is a martial-breed bird devoted to fighting.
+These chickens are majestic and loyal to their king or queen-like warriors.

 It is no surprise to see even their chicks fighting among themselves for hours from day one.